mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Kelpers!," called Senri, walking in the opposite direction.

 The people matriculated on their own, eager to do something other than sulking in that paralysis stage of grief.

+*This would be an excellent time to find Pomri.*

 <!-- Linyu gets this idea planted in hae head, and sneaks away with Pomri to go back -->